NGWPC/ripple1d-pipeline/README.md

      2. Open `localhost:8888` in your browser to access Jupyter Lab and open the notebooks.

 #### 3. **Update Notebooks Parameters**
-   - In the parameters cell of the notebooks, update the relevant paths and parameters to point to the working folder you created for the collection.
+   - In the parameters cell of the notebooks, define the `collection_name` variable to the collection you'd like to process.

 #### 4. **Execute and Export Notebooks as HTML**
    - Execute `setup_<collection_name>.ipynb` first and then `process_<collection_name>.ipynb` and finally `qc_<collection_name>.ipynb`